edwardyeung04/commitment-issues/DEV_GUIDE.md

 * Update any version references in documentation files (like `README.md` or `CHANGELOG.md`).

 **2\.
 Check Dependencies and Sanity Tests**
-Run a quick check to verify all dependencies are listed correctly in your `setup.py` or `pyproject.toml`, and run basic sanity checks:
+Run a quick check to verify all dependencies are listed correctly in your `setup.py` and run basic sanity checks:

 * Run tests locally (e.g., `pytest`) to confirm everything is working as expected.
-* Use `flake8` or `pylint` to check for any code issues.
+* Use `pylint` to check for any code issues.

 **3\.
 Build the Release**
 Use `setuptools` to build the package:

+* Run `python setup.py clean --all` to clean existing temporary files.
 * Run `python setup.py sdist bdist_wheel` to generate source distributions and wheel files.

 **4\.
 Perform Post-Build Verification**
 After building:

 * Verify that the distribution files were created correctly in the `dist/` folder.
-* Test installing the package locally with `pip install dist/your_package_name-x.y.z.tar.gz` or `.whl` to confirm installation runs smoothly.
+* Test installing the package locally with `pip install dist/ComIss-x.y.z-py3-none-any.whl` (x y z is the version number) to confirm installation runs smoothly.

 **5\.
 Upload to PyPI (Optional)**
 If the release is ready for public distribution: